Why are they playing tennis matches until nearly 4 a.m. at the Australian Open?

 Not really.

-''If we're going to be honest with ourselves, what are people are looking for?
-They're not looking for five-hour matches. … I've haven't been able to sit through one,'' two-time Australian Open champion Victoria Azarenka said. ''It's just too long.''
+''If we're going to be honest with ourselves, what are people looking for?
+They're not looking for five-hour matches. … I haven't been able to sit through one,'' two-time Australian Open champion Victoria Azarenka said. ''It's just too long.''

 Andy Murray, owner of three Grand Slam titles, won a match that stretched beyond 4 a.m. at Melbourne a year ago and is certain that makes zero sense.